Trump's meeting with Putin could determine the trajectory of the Russia-Ukraine war

 Any success is far from assured, especially as Russia and Ukraine remain far apart in their demands for peace.
 Putin has long resisted any temporary ceasefire, linking it to a halt in Western arms supplies and a freeze on Ukraine’s mobilization efforts, which were conditions rejected by Kyiv and its Western allies.

 "HIGH STAKES!!!"
-Trump posted on Truth Social as his motorcade idled outside the White House shortly after sunrise in Washington.
-An hour later, he waved as he boarded Air Force One but did not speak to reporters.
+Trump posted on Truth Social as his motorcade idled outside the White House shortly after sunrise, about an hour before he boarded Air Force One.

 Trump on Thursday said there was a 25% chance that the summit would fail, but he also floated the idea that if the meeting succeeds he could bring Zelenskyy to Alaska for a subsequent, three-way meeting, a possibility that Russia hasn't agreed to.